okranger1777/nms-mission-progress/README.md

 ## Requirements

-* A new Creative NMS save
+* A new Creative NMS save file
-* NMS save editor to export the save file as JSON, tested with https://github.com/goatfungus/NMSSaveEditor
+* NMS save editor to export as JSON, tested with https://github.com/goatfungus/NMSSaveEditor
-* (Optional) `jq` and `gron` to query and format JSON
+* (Optional) To query and format JSON, `jq` and `gron` and the Python library `compact-json`
-* Python with the PyYAML library installed
+* Python and the library `PyYAML`

 To install PyYAML:
 ```bash